unoplatform/uno/doc/articles/get-started-wizard.md

 This issue has been fixed in Visual Studio 17.8 Preview 5 and later.

-If you're using an ealier version, XAML Intellisense [is not working properly](https://developercommunity.visualstudio.com/content/problem/587980/xaml-intellisense-does-not-use-contentpropertyattr.html) in Visual Studio when the active project is not the UWP one.
+If you're using an earlier version, XAML Intellisense [is not working properly](https://developercommunity.visualstudio.com/content/problem/587980/xaml-intellisense-does-not-use-contentpropertyattr.html) in Visual Studio when the active project is not the UWP one.

 To work around this issue, close all XAML editors, open a C# file and select the '[MyApp].Windows' in the top-left drop-down list of the text editor sector.
 Once selected, re-open the XAML file.